-A waiver of the AAA eligibility rules is possible under Rule 15, Hardship Exception for Eligibility, and may be considered if conditions exist or existed causing a student to be in violation of a rule.
+A waiver of the AAA eligibility rules is possible under Rule 17, Hardship Exception for Eligibility, and may be considered if conditions exist or existed causing a student to be in violation of a rule.
 There cannot be an exception made for the Age Rule.
 Hardships must be applied for and approved by the Executive Director before a student participates in interscholastic competition.
 Hardships shall not be retroactive.
+Documentation and correspondence must be through the voting representative of the school.